✦ Updated for the 2026 ATAR cycle

 Receive Your Raw Marks / Study Scores

 After exams and school assessments, you receive raw marks in each subject.
 In VIC these are called "Study Scores" (out of 50).
-In NSW they're HSC marks.
+In NSW they're HSC marks (out of 100).
 Other states have their own marking systems — all feed into the ATAR calculation.

 3